google/go-cloud/internal/website/content/howto/blob/open-bucket.md

 ## Local Storage

-The Go CDK provides bucket drivers for storing data in memory and on the local filesystem.
+The Go CDK provides blob drivers for storing data in memory and on the local filesystem.
 These are primarily intended for testing and local development, but may be useful in production scenarios where an NFS mount is used.

 Local storage URLs take the form of either `mem://` or `file:///` URLs.
 Memory URLs are always `mem://` with no other information and always create a